mozilla/application-services/docs/howtos/locally-published-components-in-fenix.md

    in the specified directory.

-   This automates steps (2) and (3) of the manual workflow above, using gradle's dependency substitution capabilities to override the verion requirements for application-services components.
+   This automates steps (2) and (3) of the manual workflow above, using gradle's dependency substitution capabilities to override the version requirements for application-services components.
 It may be necessary to experiment with the ordering of this relative to other build configuration steps, in order for the dependency substitution to work correctly.